chrismanp/pldi24_artifact/README.md

 low-overhead parallel constructs.
 It is built on top of the OpenCilk compiler and takes advantage of Tapir.

+Refer to [artifact-desc](artifact-desc.pdf) for a full description of our artifacts.

 # Trying LazyD on a Docker

 We provide a docker image so users can try out LazyD using their own Cilk code.